 Benefit(time)n=IMn*UMn*1+COCxHIn8,760-1+EXn*UXn*(1+COCxHEn8,760-1) (1)

 where IMn is the value of total imports, EXn is the value of total exports, UMn is the percentage of imports using the ESW in the year n, UXnis the percentage of exports using the ESW in year n, COCx is the annual cost of capital for country x, and HIn is the marginal number of hours saved in processing imports over the baseline and HEn is the marginal number of hours saved in processing exports over the baseline.

-Our next step, it needs to add to equation (1) the marginal savings of money (reductions in costs) to exporters and importers as a result of project implementation.
+Without the implementation of the ESW UMn=0 and UXn=0 so the marginal benefit of time is equal to zero.
+With the implementation of the project the hours saved in process imports and exports are reflect in the value of HIn and HEn.
+When the project will begin of HIn and HEn take the values of the baseline line in the matrix of results (in matters of time) and at the end of the project HIn and HEn will take the values of the goals at 2024 in matters of time.
+HIn is the marginal number of hours saved in processing imports, it means the time to import (TIn) in the year n in comparision with the time to import in baseline year (TI0) and HEn is the marginal number of hours saved in processing exports, it means the time to export (TEn) in the year n in comparision with the time to export in baseline year (TE0)Our next step, it needs to add to equation (1) the marginal savings of money (reductions in costs) to exporters and importers as a result of project implementation.
 We compute the monetary benefit in this way:

 Benefit(cost)n=EX cost0-EX costn*N°EX0+IM cost0-IM costn*N°IM0 (2)

 Where EX cost0-EX costn is the net savings of money to process an export and IM cost0-IM costn is the net savings to process an import operation, N°EX and N°IM are the number of export and import operations per year.
+Without the implementation of is assumed that the costs will be the same to the baseline year, so equation (2) also will be equal to zero.
+With the implementation of the project the costs saved in process imports and exports will be incresed.
+When the project will begin EX cost0 and IM cost0 will take the values of the baseline line in the matrix of results (in matters of costs) and at the end of the project EX costn and IM costnwill take the values of the goals at 2024 in matters of costs (see matrix of results).

 For the cost-benefit analysis of the implementation of the Electronic Single Widow, it is proposed to quantify the resulting benefit and compare it with the cost of the project.
 This classical financial approach allows calculating both the Net Present Value (NPV) as well as an Economic Rate of Return (ERR) of the Project.
 While the cost is directly the present value of the financial cost of meeting the payments established in the project, the benefits require the establishment of social valuation criteria for a determined flow of economic variables.
-For the calculation of the benefits, this study uses the formulas presented in (1) and (2).
+For the calculation of the benefits, and taking account that the project goals look to achive results in terms of save time and money, this study uses the formulas presented in (1) and (2) to aggregate these results So the benefits of the program are (1)+(2).